 "You can't be serious!" he exclaimed.
 "You're actually going to show me your face?
 No more mysterious haze blocking your head from my vision?"

 "Wake up!" a voice called from the outside world.

 Allowing herself to lay on Ron's bed, Elaine rolled her eyes.
 She stared at the fabric that hung above her.
-She grabbed Harry's pillow and screamed into it angrily before throwing back at Harry.
+She grabbed Harry's pillow and groaned into it angrily before throwing it back at Harry.

 "I get it!"
-Elaine laughed at the reaction she got from Harry.
-Maybe screaming into the pillow out of frustration wasn't the smartest of ideas.
-"But it wasn't about Ginny, who were you dreaming about?
+Elaine laughed, hiding her frustration.
+"But if it wasn't about Ginny, who were you dreaming about?
 Cho Chang?"